Buy Currency

 Thailand is generally a cash-based society, but paying by bank card is becoming increasingly common, especially in tourist areas and larger hotels and stores.

-Major credit cards like Visa and Mastercard are widely accepted, but you will need to carry some cash for smaller shops, local markets and for tips, buses, and taxis.
+Major credit cards like Visa and Mastercard are widely accepted, but you’ll need to carry some cash for smaller shops, local markets and for tips, buses, and taxis.

 When using a bank card, there will usually be transaction fees charged by your bank or the outlet you’re buying from.
 Check how much your bank fees will be before travelling, to avoid any shocks.